How does extra credit work in Gradebook?

 Individual extra credit items can be added to any category, or to a gradebook that contains no categories.

-Let's say you have a gradebook without categories.
-This gradebook contains 5 quizzes, 4 of them are for credit and 1 of them is an extra credit quiz.
-The extra credit item will display a plus icon in the column header to indicate that it is an extra credit item.
+An extra credit item will display a plus (+) icon in the column header to indicate that it is an extra credit item.

-If a student were to score 10/10 points on all 5 quizzes, that student would have a course grade of 50/40 points, or 125%.
-The 10 points for the extra credit quiz are added on top of the total points for the other items.
+A student who scores 10/10 points on all three quizzes will earn a course grade of 30/20 points, or 150%: 10 points for the extra credit quiz are added on top of the total points of the other items.